google/xls/docs_src/dslx_bytecode_interpreter.md

 top-level [`TypeInfo`](https://github.com/google/xls/tree/main/xls/dslx/type_info.h) for
 the module containing the function to convert.
 This places bytecode emission in sequence after typechecking and deduction.

+## Implementation details

+### `map` builtin

+The `map()` function built-in to DSLX accepts an array-typed value `x` and a mapping function `f` with the signature `T -> U`; that is, it accepts a single value of type `T` and returns a single value with the type `U`.
+In operation, `map()` applies the mapping function `f` to every element in `x` and returns a new array containing the results (with element `i` in the output corresponding to element `i` in the input).

+Conceptually, `map()` destructures to a `for` loop over the elements in `x`, and that's essentially what the interpreter does with these opcodes.
+To avoid modifying the currently executing bytecode, the interpreter instead creates a new BytecodeFunction consisting of just that destructured `for` loop over the inputs, followed by a CreateArray op to collect the output(s).
+Finally, the interpreter begins execution of the new function by creating a new `Frame` on top of the execution stack.